Sofia Muratova: World championships and Olympics

 1956 Soviet stamp, depicting Sofia Muratova on the floor.

 Muratova missed the 1952 Summer Olympics due to injury.
 Two years later, at the 1954 World Artistic Gymnastics Championships, she won a gold medal in the team competition and led the all-around contest, but broke her arm during a warm-up and had to withdraw from the championship.
 Her husband Valentin Muratov swore to win a gold medal for her and became the all-around champion.
 She debuted at the 1956 Summer Olympics, winning the team gold and two bronze medals, all-around and on the uneven bars.
 At the rather unsuccessful 1958 World Artistic Gymnastics Championships in Moscow Muratova won the team gold and two bronzes on vault and balance beam.
-Injuries haunted her on the way to the 1960 Summer Olympics, but with the help from Zoya Mironova, who operated Muratova just three months before the Olympics, she managed to recover and even win three medals — the team gold, all-around silver and bronze on the balance beam.
+Injuries haunted her on the way to the 1960 Summer Olympics, but with the help from Zoya Mironova, who operated on Muratova just three months before the Olympics, she managed to recover and even win three medals — the team gold, all-around silver and bronze on the balance beam.
 She presented her gold medal to Mironova as a token of gratitude.
 Her two Olympic all-around medals (1956, 1960) were a rare feat accomplished by only eight other women gymnasts.

 Muratova won seven all-around national titles, including the inaugural 1955 USSR Cup.
 She retired in 1965 and worked as a coach for 34 years.
 She was the head coach of the Soviet women's gymnastics team at the 1968 Olympics.
 Earlier in 1957 she was awarded the Order of the Red Banner of Labour.
 Muratova died on 27 September 2006.
 Her husband Valentin Muratov died on 6 October of the same year.